Oxmel/kodi-pvr-autostop-playback/README.md

 That's true.
 Cec-client also provides an option to check the TV status by using 'cec-client -s'.
 And it probably could be used to send cec commands like Play/Pause/Stop.

-But it also has a really anoying downgrade.
+But it also has a really annoying downgrade.
 When using this command, it always unregister all cec-devices, breaking the link between TV and Kodi.
 Whatever option i tried, it always ends up with the same behavior.
 That's what makes cec-client totally unusable in some cases.
 Maybe there is a way, but i still didn't find it.